Baby Tub To Wash Your Newborn In

 - Be sure to wash the genitals gently, but thoroughly.
 A girl should be wiped from front to back.
 You can skip the soap in the groin area.

-- If your baby has cradle cap, you can use a small amount of cradle cap shampoo to wash the hair.
+- If your baby has cradle cap, you can use a small number of cradle cap shampoo to wash the hair.

 - Rinse the baby off with a little cup.